James Redhouse

-Sir James William Redhouse KCMG (30 December 1811 – 4 January 1892) authored the original and authoritative Ottoman - English dictionary.
+Sir James William Redhouse KCMG (30 December 1811 – 4 January 1892) was a British lexicographer.
+He authored the original and authoritative Ottoman–English dictionary.
 He was commissioned by the American Board of Commissioners for Foreign Missions for his dictionary.
-His work was later used as the basis for many Turkish - English dictionaries.
+His work was later used as the basis for many Turkish–English dictionaries.

 Biography

 Redhouse was born near London, the eldest son of James Redhouse and his wife Elizabeth Saunders.
 He was orphaned and educated at Christ's Hospital from 1819 to 1826.
-In 1826 he toured the Mediterranean, Smyrna (now Izmir) and Constantinople (the entirety of which is now Istanbul).
+In 1826 he toured the Mediterranean, Smyrna (now İzmir) and Constantinople (the entirety of which is now Istanbul).
 He was offered a post by the Turkish government as a draftsman, and as a result learnt Turkish.
 In 1830 he visited Russia and returned to England in 1834 to publish a Turkish-English dictionary.